Prapti-044/color-perception-study/colormap-makeup/assets/consent_form.md

 ## Consent
-By signing the consent form, you are giving your consent to participate in this research.
+By filling out and advancing this page, you are giving your consent to participate in this research.

 By clicking the **Agree** button, you confirm that you:
 - You **do not** have any color vision deficiency,